NBIMBachelor/Incorporating-Digital-Identities-Into-APIs/README.md

 - An access token from the step above.

 1. To find the URL for the API, go to CloudFront in AWS, select the CloudFront distribution and copy the URL under `Distribution domain name`.
 2. In Postman, make a new GET request using the URL just found.
-Append one of the three endpoints to the URL: /transactions, /employees or /devprojects.
+Append one of the four endpoints to the URL: /transactions, /employees, /devprojects or /schedule.
 The access for the different endpoints are as shown in the table.

 | Group            | /devprojects        | /employees          | /transactions       | /schedule           |
 |------------------|---------------------|---------------------|---------------------|---------------------|